markovlatkovic/stack-calculator/readme.md

 The application implemented in PHP and makes use of the Lumen framework.
 It is a '*The stunningly fast micro-framework by Laravel*'.

 The stack of each calculator is stored using the caching layer of the framework.
-This makes it possibly to configure the cache driver to use e.g. the filesystem, Redis, Memcached, or even a regular database.
+This makes it possible to configure the cache driver to use e.g. the filesystem, Redis, Memcached, or even a regular database.
 This improves scalability.

 The `app/Calculator.php` contains all logic and each method is unit tested.